kshitizz36/kshitizz36/README.md

 **Hey! 👋 I'm Kshitiz**, a Computer Science student (expected graduation May 2027).

 As a student passionate about Software Engineering, I’m always studying the best software design principles and latest technology to keep up with the ever evolving world of software.
-My dream is to become a Software Engineer at **Google**.
+My dream is to become a Software Engineer at **?**.

  Outside of school, you'll find me doing a plethora of things:
 - 🕶️ **Building Projects**